Coldplay: Creative process

 During an interview for NME, Berryman explained the band usually have a title and concept in mind before the music arrives, which serves to provide a "framework into which we can work thematically".
-Martin described their way of making songs as "a series of doors", since he brings initial ideas to Buckland, the guitarist either disapproves or gives his input on them, and the same happens from Buckland to Berryman and then Champion, allowing each band member to express themselves artistically.
-However, this process is not always linear, as tracks like "Magic" and "Adventure of a Lifetime" were started through the bass and guitar riffs from Berryman and Buckland respectively.
-When asked about avoiding the use of explicit language in lyrics, Champion stated "sometimes there are more elegant ways of saying something", and "swear words are extremely useful at times", but "if you overuse them it lessens their impact".
+Martin described their way of writing new songs as "a series of doors".
+He brings initial ideas to Buckland, and the guitarist either disapproves or gives his input; the same happens from Buckland to Berryman, and then to Champion, allowing all band members to express themselves artistically.
+However, this process is known to not always be linear, since tracks like "Magic" and "Adventure of a Lifetime" started through the bass and guitar riffs from Berryman and Buckland, respectively.
+Coldplay often switch instruments while in the studio as well.
+When questioned about avoiding explicit language in lyrics, Champion affirmed that swear words are "extremely useful at times", but found that overusing them can diminish their impact.
+Music critics suggest the band have a pattern, taking turns between "overt bids for mainstream success and more self-consciously artsy prestige pieces".
+Buckland stated that knowing the "big [album] is coming allows us to go a lot smaller" and be more "insular about what music we make sense".

-Critics have also noticed a pattern by which the band alternated "between overt bids for mainstream success and more self-consciously artsy prestige pieces".
-Explaining it, Buckland said "Knowing that the big [album] is coming allows us to go a lot smaller" and "be much more insular about what music we make sense".
-They have used different aesthetics for the promotion of each record as well, with James Hall from The Telegraph citing how over the years Coldplay's look "has morphed from skinny indie kids (Parachutes) to chorus members of Les Misérables (Viva la Vida or Death and All His Friends)" to "a sepia-tinged 1919 jazz band (Everyday Life)".
-After being questioned about the black clothes used while X&Y (2005) was promoted, Martin further added "There's great security in looking over at [Buckland] and seeing he's wearing the same coloured shoes as me.
-I suppose it's the same reason why the army wears a uniform, so that you feel part of a clan.
-And when we are all dressed that way, I just feel very much like [everything] is OK, because I am part of this team".